xenify-io/litepaper/README.md

 ## ◽️ Advanced Cross-chain Aggregator Capabilities

 Harnessing ChainZap's cutting-edge cross-chain aggregator technology, Xenify stands as a cross-chain meta aggregator of aggregators, offering users unparalleled access to the most competitive rates and exceptional liquidity across numerous blockchains.
-By integrating with various aggregators, Xenify ensures a seamless and efficient swapping experience that breaks down barriers and fosters a more interconnected DeFi ecosystem, revolutionizing the way users interact with decentralized finance.
+By integrating with various aggregators, Xenify ensures a seamless and efficient swapping experience that breaks down barriers and fosters a more interconnected DeFi ecosystem, revolutionizing the way users interact with decentralised finance.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)